What kind of water are leeches found in? Leeches - Life. Reproductive system, reproduction and development

 30.

 31. Leeches communicate with each other extremely rarely, only during the mating period.
 And then, most likely, out of necessity, so as not to die out.
-Leeches that are suitable for reproduction, that is, carefully fed and have reached a given size, are called queens.
+Suitable for reproduction, that is, thoroughly fed and reached given dimensions leeches are called queens.

-32. They are placed in pairs in jars filled with water and stored in special rooms where the optimum temperature of the environment is observed, which supports the activity of leeches and their reproductive abilities.
-Copulation and laying of cocoons with eggs occur in leeches at an environmental temperature of 25 to 27 °C. And although each individual carries both the male and female principles (hermaphrodites), she cannot satisfy herself in this intimate matter and is looking for a partner.
+32. They are placed in pairs in jars filled with water and stored in special rooms where optimal temperature environment that supports the activity of leeches and their reproductive abilities.
+Copulation and laying of cocoons with eggs occur in leeches at an environmental temperature of 25 to 27 °C. And although each individual carries within itself both the male and female principles (hermaphrodites), it cannot satisfy itself in this intimate matter and is looking for a partner.

-33. The mating season, during which mating takes place, takes about 1 month, after which the leeches are seated in queen cells - three-liter jars.
-Moist peat soil is placed at the bottom of the mother liquor, which is a favorable environment for medical leeches and their cocoons.
-Soft moss sods are lined over the peat, which regulate soil moisture.
-The queens move freely on the moss, in which they feel comfortable, and gradually dig into the peat.
+33. Mating season, during which mating occurs, takes about 1 month, after which the leeches are seated in queen cells - three-liter jars.
+Place wet water at the bottom of the queen cell peat soil, representing a favorable environment for medicinal leeches and their cocoons.
+On top of the peat are soft moss turfs that regulate soil moisture.
+The queens move freely on the moss, in which they feel comfortable, and gradually burrow into the peat.

-34. Leeches practice different positions in which copulation is carried out.
-There are 2 main positions that make biological sense.
-First position: the front ends of the bodies of copulating leeches are directed in one direction.
-The second main position: the ends of the bodies are opposite, that is, they look in different directions.
+34. Leeches practice different positions in which copulation occurs.
+There are 2 main positions that have a biological meaning.
+First position: the anterior ends of the bodies of copulating leeches are directed in one direction.
+The second main position: the ends of the bodies are oppositely directed, that is, they look in different directions.

-35. The peat is thoroughly washed so that the leeches are damp and comfortable.
+35. The peat is thoroughly washed so that the leeches are moist and comfortable.

 36.

-37. By light rings, you can identify a pregnant leech and plant it in a jar of peat.
+37. You can identify a pregnant leech by the light rings and place it in a jar of peat.

-38. Breaking through a shallow passage in the soil, the leech lays a cocoon in it, from which the threads are subsequently removed - this is the name of the leech growers of small young leeches.
-Their mass reaches a force of 0.03 g, and the body length is 7-8 mm.
-Filaments are fed in the same way as adults.
+38. Breaking a shallow hole in the soil, the leech lays a cocoon in it, from which filaments are subsequently hatched - this is what the leech breeders of small young leeches are called.
+Their mass reaches 0.03 g at most, and their body length is 7-8 mm.
+The filaments are fed in the same way as adults.

 40. After a while, the cocoons become like soft foam balls.

-41. It can be seen through the light that fry are sitting inside the cocoon.
+41. In the light you can see that the fry are sitting inside the cocoon.

-42. And here are unique birth shots.
+42. And here are unique shots of the birth.
 The leech leaves the cocoon through a hole in the end.

 43.